Gargron/fileupload/README.md

 ### Validator

-If you want you can use the common human readable format for filesizes like "1M", "1G".
+If you want you can use the common human readable format for filesizes like "1M", "1G", just pass the String as the first Argument.

 ```
 $validator = new FileUpload\Validator\Simple("10M", ['image/png', 'image/jpg']);
 ```

+Here is a listing of the possible values (B => B; KB => K; MB => M; G => GB).
+These values are Binary convention so basing on 1024.

 ### Callbacks